karl-emilbp/legal-ner/README.md

 The test.conll file is a processed version of few_shot_new_dataset.conll.

 ## Usage
-The src folder provides scripts for training and evaluating supervised and few-named entity recognition models.
+The src folder provides scripts for training and evaluating supervised and few-shot named entity recognition models.

 To fine-tune a transformer model for supervised named entity recognition on the dataset danish_legal_ner_dataset.conll, run the following script:
 ```bash